nchenderson/HDS629notes/docs/02-MissingData.md

 # Missing Data and Multiple Imputation {#missing-data}

+* The book "Flexible Imputation of Missing Data" is a resource you also might find useful, and it is available online at: https://stefvanbuuren.name/fimd/

 ## Missing Data in R and "Direct Approaches" for Handling Missing Data

-* In a wide range of datasets, it is very common to encounter missing value.
+* In a wide range of datasets, it is very common to encounter missing values.

-* In **R**, missing values are stored as `NA`, meaning "Not Available".
+* In **R**, missing values are stored as `NA`, meaning **"Not Available"**.

 ---